aaronpoetra/kong-lambda/README.md

 ---

+*⚠️ Lambdas are currently not saving data to DB.
+This example only shows us how to integrate all the components.
+A fully working with DB will be added soon*

 ## Components explanation:
 - [Kong](https://konghq.com/) is a cloud-native, platform-agnostic, scalable API Gateway distinguished for its high performance and extensibility via plugins.
 Build on top NGINX and Openresty.